meher12/mean-bootcamp/README.md

 8. Adding ***Route Guards*** to protect UrlTree
 9. The ***Token Expiration*** timer in the UI
 10. Saving the Token ***in the Local Storage***

+## Authorization
+   1. Adding a Reference to the Model and the User ID to Posts.